postlund/pyatv/docs/documentation/protocols.md

 ```

 If payload is included with a message, it's serialized as a binary property list and has
-this format (others might exist, but not seen so far):
+this format (others might exist, but have not been seen yet):

 ```javascript
 {"params": {"data": xxx}}